 Anyhow, to cut a long story short, instead of cards I’m doing little homemade gifts for my friends and family this year.
 These cheerful little Santa bath bombs are just perfect for that.
-I wish I came up with the idea, but I didn’t.
-I saw them first here on Youtube.
 Doesn’t a jolly ol’ Santa belly simply lend itself perfectly to a bath bomb?
-I think it’s genius!
+I think so!

 And, of course they’re packed with skin loving salt, oil, and uplifting peppermint essential oil.
 They’re great as stocking stuffers, little holiday gifts, or maybe to put in a homemade advent calendar.

 Ready to get into the holiday cheer?
 Here we go!

 Disclosure: This post contains affiliate links, meaning at no additional cost to you will I earn a commission if you decide to click through and make a purchase.

 What you’ll need:

 - 5 plastic bath bomb molds or empty Christmas ornaments

 - spray bottle for the witch hazel

 - 2 shot glasses or tiny containers to mix the ‘paint”